sivaprakasaman/EFR-Processing-Code/README.md

 ## Pre-Processing

-The data that can be loaded into the main script, '<EFR_Processing.m>', must be in a *.mat* format.
+The data that can be loaded into the main script, `<EFR_Processing.m>`, must be in a *.mat* format.
 Chinchilla data from NEL should be directly compatible, so long as it is a *.mat*.

 However,